 She sleeps.
 She sleeps and I watch her, assessing each rise and fall of her chest, listening for the small moans, the soft sounds of the dreams that disturb her slumber.
-Her hands lie still on the white coverlet; her head moving from side to side on the pillow is the main indication that her sleep is not peaceful.
+Her hands lie still on the white coverlet.
+Only her head moving from side to side on the pillow is an indication that her sleep is not peaceful.

 And she has.
 Even after the Borg, when I came back as Locutus and had to watch my friends and crew shrink away from me despite their best intentions.
 Even then she was the one who held out welcoming arms to me, who said, "You're home, Jean-Luc."
 Her face held no recrimination, yet I knew that she was as aware as the others of the horrors I was responsible for.
 She knew.
 We both knew she did.
 But she forgave me, her good friend.
 Her Jean-Luc.

-I stare down at her, push the damp gray hair away from her face.
+I stare down at her and push the damp gray hair away from her face.
 She is outdistancing me, leaving me alone here to face the world without her.
-I am an old man now, older than she and tired, more ready to go.
-Yet it is she who has run out of life, she who will go first, leaving me to carry on without her.
+I'm an old man now, older than she and tired, more ready to go.
+Yet it's she who's run out of life, she who'll go first, leaving me to carry on without her.

 Life will be a lonely place without her.
 My life has always been a lonely place without her.
-But she has been there, in the background.
+But she's been there, in the background.
 Steadfastly keeping watch, protecting the humanity of her friend Jean-Luc.

 Of her love Jean-Luc?
 Up to now, I have never had the courage to ask.
 It was easier to assume that she cared deeply but in an abstract, gentle way.
-I could not have borne the idea that she carried a great passion for me inside her.
-I could not have shared all those light-hearted breakfasts with her knowing that she wanted me.
+I couldn't have borne the idea that she carried a great passion for me inside her.
+I couldn't have shared all those light-hearted breakfasts with her knowing that she wanted me.
 Knowing that I could have come from her bedroom to join her at the table, and not from my cold quarters down the corridor.

 Life is a series of these moments, a continuum of lost and taken chances.
-I am an old man, I can look back and chart these, show the moments where I lacked the courage to change the course of my life.
+I'm an old man and I can look back and chart these, show the moments where I lacked the courage to change the course of my life.
 Or where I grabbed my destiny boldly and changed the course from will alone.
 The moments.
 Why did she and I never have a moment?
 Just one.
 It would have been all we needed.

 "I love you," I say again.
 The sound echoes slightly in the hospice room.
 It would be silent in here if not for the low pings and buzzes of the monitors, the biobed charting her course.
 I don't have to look to see the indicators all heading down.